 I decided I’d try the Ampersand bords starting with the surface I’m least likely to like, ending with the surface I think will be most enjoyable for me to paint on.

-It was nice to have such a smooth, black background but I found the surface much too slick for my acrylics, I was really fighting with the painting though I’m very pleased with the loose finish of the grey jalopy.
+It was nice to have such a smooth, black background but I found the surface much too slick for my acrylics, it felt like I was really fighting with the painting though I’m very pleased with the loose finish of the grey jalopy.

 The next Ampersand bord I tried is designed for encaustic painting.
 Like the scratchbord, I found this surface very smooth and slippery.

 Whilst the painting process wasn’t so enjoyable I’m quite pleased with the end result.

 <sigh> the Ampersand bords are all so smooth and slippery!</sigh> The claybord is apparently an “ultra smooth absorbent clay ground”.
 But the reason I think I find their surfaces slippery is that they don’t absorb that well and the paint just slides around out of your total control.

 Anyway this iris didn’t turn out too bad.
 The black background is ultramarine blue & burnt umber.

 I had initially thought this would be one of my favourites seeing as it’s marketed for all artists’ paints and I actually have a 16 * 20 inch version that I bought in anticipation of a pleasurable painting experience.
 This is what I painted, a red poppy amongst some green foliage.